Boron Benefits: Effects Of This Super Mineral

 Boron is a mineral that exists naturally in seawater and weathered volcanic rock.
 Boron also enters the atmosphere through coal and oil power generation and the manufacture of glass products.
-Long term exposure to boron through fuel and glass manufacture can have harmful side effects, however, in the form found in food and usual supplementation it can be very beneficial.
-Studies reveal boron supplementation is often utilized to treat medical conditions as well as boron deficiency.
+Long term exposure through fuel and glass manufacturing can have harmful side effects, however, in the form found in food and usual supplementation it can be very beneficial.
+Studies reveal boron supplementation is often utilized to treat medical conditions as well as a deficiency.

 - Health Benefits Of Boron

 - Food Sources Of Boron

 As previously mentioned, the most frequently used form of boron is boric acid, and research further reveals boric acid is used for numerous healthcare applications including: as a preventative against incurring infection, as an eyewash, to treat menstrual pain in younger women and to treat yeast infections (candidiasis) in women through the use of boric acid vaginal suppositories.
 In fact, boric acid has been shown to successfully treat yeast infections that have proven resistant to other forms of treatment.

 The same research suggests that boron may be effective in treating additional health concerns as well.
 By applying a boron compound with gel four times per day to the affected skin of patients with breast cancer undergoing radiation treatments, the prevalent side effect of skin rash may be negated.
 Other health benefits linked with using boron included reducing pain associated with arthritis and improved mental cognition and fine motor skills in older individuals.